 Life is about choices.
-Make the right ones and life will be good for you.
+Make the right ones, and life will be good for you.
 Make bad choices, and life can become a nightmare!
-The same can be said about printing.
+The same can be said about t-shirt printing.
 Make the wrong choices, and it can cost you a chunk of your budget and time.
 In this article, we look at how to make the right choices and have all your printing needs met for a reasonable price and in a time frame that suits you.
-By explaining each printing type clearly and concisely, we will show you how to choose from the various types of printing available, to get the best, most efficient and convenient option for you.
+By explaining each printing type clearly and concisely, we will show you how to choose from the various types of printing available to get the best, most efficient and convenient option for you.

-We hope this guide gives you the tools needed to make an informed choice when deciding which printing method best suits your needs.
+We hope this guide gives you the tools you needed to make an informed choice when deciding which printing method best suits your needs.
 Whatever your printing needs, it is essential that you make a proper assessment first.
 Call us to discuss any of your requirements and queries.